A Brief History of GSA

 GSA’s original mission was to dispose of war surplus goods, manage and store government records, handle emergency preparedness, and stockpile strategic supplies for wartime.
-GSA also regulated the sale of various office supplies to federal agencies and managed some unusual operations, such as hemp plantations in South America.
+GSA also regulated the sale of various office supplies to federal agencies.

 Today, through its two largest offices – the Public Buildings Service and the Federal Acquisition Service – and various staff offices, GSA provides workspace to more than 1 million federal civilian workers, oversees the preservation of more than 480 historic buildings, and facilitates the federal government's purchase of high-quality, low-cost goods and services from quality commercial vendors.

 In the 1950s, GSA took on a major overhaul of the White House.
 “Really it was more than a renovation; it was a rebuilding,” recalled inaugural Administrator Jess Larson.

 GSA took on the critical assignment of emergency preparedness and began stockpiling strategic materials to be used in wartime.
 GSA retained various emergency management functions until they were transferred to the Federal Emergency Management Agency in 1979.